awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 **Alternate Domain Names at the Zone Apex for a Domain**
 When you add an alternate domain name to a distribution, you need to create a CNAME record in your DNS configuration to route DNS queries for the domain name to your CloudFront distribution\.
 However, you can't create a CNAME record for the top node of a DNS namespace, also known as the zone apex; the DNS protocol doesn't allow it\.
 For example, if you register the DNS name `example.com`, the zone apex is `example.com`\.
 You can't create a CNAME record for `example.com`, but you can create CNAME records for `www.example.com`, `newproduct.example.com`, and so on\.
-If you're using Amazon Route 53 as your DNS service, you can create an alias resource record set, which has two advantages over CNAME records\.
+If you're using Route 53 as your DNS service, you can create an alias resource record set, which has two advantages over CNAME records\.
 You can create an alias resource record set for a domain name at the zone apex \(example\.com\)\.
-In addition, with an alias resource record set, you don't pay for Amazon Route 53 queries\.
+In addition, with an alias resource record set, you don't pay for Route 53 queries\.
 If you enable IPv6, you need to create two alias resource record sets, one to route IPv4 traffic \(an A record\) and one to route IPv6 traffic \(an AAAA record\)\.
 For more information, see [Enable IPv6](distribution-web-values-specify.md#DownloadDistValuesEnableIPv6) in the topic [Values That You Specify When You Create or Update a Web Distribution](distribution-web-values-specify.md)\.
 For more information, see [Routing Queries to an Amazon CloudFront Distribution](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-cloudfront-distribution.html) in the *Amazon Route 53 Developer Guide*\.